-Budgeted cost: £6,000
+Budgeted cost: £8,800

 Activity Evidence that supports this approach Challenge number(s) addressed Classroom based teaching assistants.
 Evidence shows that deploying staff effectively to work with pupils who need the most support has a positive impact on the attainment of disadvantaged pupils.
-2, 3 Delivery of Fischer Family Trust Wave 3 intervention.
-FFT research shows an increase in reading and writing skills.
-Previous impact of targeted interventions using Wave 3 as highlighted in pupil progress meetings.
-2 Support staff to deliver Dynamo maths intervention.
+2, 3 Support staff to deliver Dynamo maths intervention.
 Evidence shows that small group and 1:1 interventions can be a powerful tool for supporting pupils.
-3 Support staff to deliver Whizzy Words English interventions.
+3 Support staff to deliver Rapid Readers reading interventions.
 Evidence shows that small group and 1:1 interventions can be a powerful tool for supporting pupils.
-2 Support staff to deliver Rapid Readers reading interventions.
+2 Support staff to deliver Literacy Gold intervention.
 Evidence shows that small group and 1:1 interventions can be a powerful tool for supporting pupils.
-2 Support staff to deliver Literacy Toolbox intervention.
+2 Support staff to deliver You Can Too maths intervention.
 Evidence shows that small group and 1:1 interventions can be a powerful tool for supporting pupils.
 2